Current Divider Formula and Derivation

 What is the current divider equation?

 There are three basic equations for the resistive current divider.
 The first is a generalized equation applicable to a parallel circuit with three or more resistors.
 The second is a straightforward equation used when only two parallel resistors are involved.
 The third equation, which we call the “error-prone equation”, is also applicable to a multi-resistor circuit.
 It is included to round out the article.
-However, IMO, this equation should not be added to your study notecards.
+However, in my opinion, this equation should not be added to your study notecards.

 Generalized equation